colbyfayock/colbyfayock.com/src/_posts/how-to-create-a-summer-road-trip-mapping-app-with-gatsby-and-leaflet.md

 ---
 template: post
-title: ' How to Create a Summer Road Trip Mapping App with Gatsby and Leaflet'
+title: How to Create a Summer Road Trip Mapping App with Gatsby and Leaflet
 date: 2020-03-20T16:48:25.121Z
 category: coding
 ---